Boiler explosion ignites Hermiston food plant. Injuries reported

 At least one employee described it on Facebook at the “scariest thing in my life.”

-Hermiston, Stanfield and Oregon State Police, along with Umatilla County Emergency Management, the Oregon Department of Transportation and Union Pacific Railroad are involved in the response to the fire.
+Hermiston, Stanfield and Oregon State Police, along with Umatilla County Emergency Management, the Oregon Department of Transportation and Union Pacific Railroad were involved in the response to the fire.

 (0) comments